-We posit a “quid pro quo” in economic benefits between sell-side equity analysts and large hedge fund managers.
-We show that large hedge funds opportunistically trade one to four days prior to the publication of a recommendation change, a finding consistent with flow of information from an analyst to hedge funds.
-Next, we show that in return for the information provided, analysts benefit from: (1) better external evaluations and (2) higher trading commissions and fees for their brokerage firm.
-Notably, pre-trading occurs only when the analyst issuing the recommendations has a high external evaluation, and the analyst’ brokerage house is a prime broker to the hedge fund.
+In this article, the authors posit a quid pro quo in economic benefits between sell-side equity analysts and large hedge fund managers.
+They show that large hedge funds opportunistically trade one to four days prior to the publication of a recommendation change, a finding consistent with flow of information from analysts to hedge funds.
+Next, the authors demonstrate that in return for the information provided, analysts benefit from (1) better external evaluations and (2) higher trading commissions and fees for their brokerage firm.
+Notably, pre-trading occurs only when the analyst issuing the recommendations has a high external evaluation and the analyst’s brokerage house is a prime broker to the hedge fund.

 Keywords: Trading on private information; Hedge funds; Sell-side analysts